hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 development environment.
 When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean, typically configured in the `application.properties` file of the application.

-**Note**: Also, depending on the project organization developers may not commit the `hotrod.properties` to the repository, specially for distributed teams, when each one of the developers uses a local, independent sandbox database that with a different URL or credentials.
-In the case of centralized teams where they all use the same sandbox database, then this file can have the same values, and may be safely commited to the source code repository.
+**Note**: Also, depending on the project organization, developers may not commit the `hotrod.properties` to the repository.
+This is typically the case for distributed teams where each one of the developers uses a local independent sandbox database with a different URL or credentials.
+In the case of centralized teams where all developers use the same sandbox database, then this file can have the same values, and may be safely commited to the source code repository.

 #### Generate the Persistence Code